Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     ## Technical Details
     - Create 5 Planes about the Wright Brothers based on #file:Plane.cs for the scenarios and POST to SetupPlanesData
+    - When Test Data contains 3 different "Wright Flyer" planes then assert count is also 3
     - Use Theory attribute
     - Assert the amount of planes returned
     - Use FluentAssertions

-    ## Thoughts
-    - When Test Data contains 3 different "Wright Flyer" planes then assert count is also 3

     Give me only the test method as a result to apply in #file:PlanesControllerTests.cs
     ```